nulvem/remote/README.md

 REMOTE_LOG_CHANNEL=remote
 ```

-It is recommended to add the following channel in the `/config/logging.php` file:
+It is recommended to add the following channel in the file `/config/logging.php`:

 ```php
 [